If you're a highly sensitive person, then your sensitive leadership traits make you a natural born leader.

 As an HSP, you're highly aware of how criticism affects people given your own sensitive experience with it.
 As a result, you'll be more constructive in your criticism, making you a greater leader.

-If you’re a highly sensitive person, or even if you’re just a little bit sensitive, you have all the best traits you need to lead people in the most effective way.
+If you're a highly sensitive person, or even if you’re just a little bit sensitive, you have all the traits you need to be the best leader.
 You can empathize with others in a way that makes them feel completely understood and loved.

 And because you can make people feel that way through your sensitivity, you have the skills to get the best out of them.
-HSPs are the kind of leaders we need in this world now more than ever.
+Sensitive leadership is the kind of leadersship we need in this world now more than ever.

 Don’t be afraid to take a chance and be the one who can lead people in the best way possible.